 Are there party ticket discounts?

-On select nights there are discounts for annual pass holders and DVC members.
+There are discounts for annual pass holders and DVC members for some party nights.
 These discounts can be found by logging into your My Disney Experience account.
 The correct price will be displayed when you navigate to the special events ticket area.